ghc/ghc/docs/users_guide/shared_libs.rst

 to symbols *between* different shared libraries.
 GHC needs to know for each imported module if that module lives locally in the same shared lib or in a separate shared lib.
 The way it does this is by using packages.
-When using ``-dynamic``, a module from a separate package is assumed to come from a separate shared lib, while modules from the same package (or the default "main" package) are assumed to be within the same shared lib (or main executable binary).
+When using :ghc-flag:`-dynamic`, a module from a separate package is assumed to come from a separate shared lib, while modules from the same package (or the default "main" package) are assumed to be within the same shared lib (or main executable binary).